yangbo93/Adversarial-Example-Soups/README.md

 For Feature destruction attacks, Code refer to: [Neuron Attribution-Based Attacks](https://github.com/jpzhang1810/NAA).

-For the formation of adversarial example soups, it is only necessary to average the images of multi-batche adversarial examples.
+For the formation of adversarial example soups, it is only necessary to average the images of multi-batch adversarial examples.

 ## Contact Us
 If you have any problem with this work, please feel free to reach us at yangbo_hn@163.com